 The 4/4 body makes the car look a little odd when the top is up.

-(But who drives a Morgan with the top erected anyway?)
+(But who drives a Morgan with the top up anyway?)

 Looking at the pictures above, one can see there is a few unoriginalities to the car.
 Whenever was a +4 produces with 3 windscreen wipers?
 And also if you look closely you can see the 4/4 body is slightly to short and the bonnet does not fit very well.
 The bonnet is simply half an inch to short.
 The rear reveals double petrol caps.
 Only one is in use, and it is important that you fill it with that one only!

-Anyway, the restoration of the car has started.
-In 2003 I did a lot of work to it, mostly replacing the old body with the new one, and sheet metaling most of the car.
+Anyway, the restoration of the car begun in 2002.
+In 2003 a lot of work were done to it, mostly replacing the old body with the new one, and sheet metaling most of the car.
 Only doors were left.
 I leave it a little up to you to look at these pictures and to see the work commence.

 The 4/4 body on its way off the frame.